LICENSED ATTORNEYS ONLY

 Work-Product Desired: It is likewise important for me to know precisely what type of end-product you desire.
 As to motions, most clients prefer a 100%-ready-to-file document, while others like to handle the final draft themselves.
 Similarly, as to research questions, some attorneys merely want a rough & ready overview, while others desire a formal, polished memorandum that they can present directly to their own clients.
 Again, either method suits me fine: all that matters is knowing your preferences in advance.

 Relevant Exhibits: In the great majority of assignments, clients find it helpful to forward me relevant documentation concerning their case.
-This is most easily done via e-mail attachments or, where large amounts of hard copy are involved, via Federal Express.
+This is most easily done via e-mail attachments or, where large amounts of hard copy are involved, via Dropbox or any similar file-sharing service.